pink-junkjard/hyperfiddle/README.md

 Hyperfiddle is built in layers.

-* Low level I/O runtime for client/server data sync, such that userland is pure functions (**app-as-a-function**)
+* app-as-a-function: Low level I/O runtime for managed client/server data sync, such that userland is pure functions
-* High level data-driven interpreter function (**app-as-a-value**)
+* app-as-a-value: High level data-driven interpreter function

 You can code at either level.
-Both data and functions compose properly (it is just Clojure functions and Clojure data).
+Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.
+Userland is simple Clojure functions and Clojure data; all network I/O is managed.
+(If React.js is managed DOM, Hyperfiddle is managed network.)

 # App-as-a-Function